neub/wr-nic/doc/wr-nic.md

 WRPC-SW (LM32 firmware)
 -----------------------

-You can download it from file section of [wr-nic] or you can try to compile it following the instructions below:
+This step is not necessary because a precompiled `wrc.ram` is already provided (in file section of [wr-nic]).
+However, if you want to re-compile it, you should follow instructions below:

-You should first installed the **lm32** compiler as suggested in wrpc-v2.0.pdf documentation located at attachment section in [wrpc], then you can compile executing the following commands:
+You should first installed the **lm32** compiler as suggested in `wrpc-v2.0.pdf` documentation located at attachment section in [wrpc], then you can compile executing the following commands:

 ~~~~~~{.bash}
 #Set up CROSS_COMPILE variable for this terminal